Ameciclo/atlas/README.md

 ## CI/CD Pipeline

-The CI/CD pipeline is configured to be intelligent and efficient using GitHub Actions:
+The CI/CD pipeline uses GitOps principles with GitHub Actions and ArgoCD:

-1. **Unified Workflow**: A single workflow handles linting, building, testing, and deployment.
+1. **Semantic Versioning**: Automated releases using conventional commits and Release Please

 2. **Smart Dependency Detection**:
    - Uses Turborepo's `--affected` flag to only process packages that have changed
    - Compares with the base branch for PRs or the previous commit for pushes to main
    - Automatically detects which apps need to be built and deployed

+3. **GitOps Deployment**:
+   - **Staging**: Auto-deploys on every main branch push
+   - **Production**: Auto-deploys on semantic releases + manual deployment option
+   - **ArgoCD**: Monitors groundwork repository and syncs changes automatically

 3. **Efficient Docker Builds**:
    - Only builds Docker images for applications that have changed